===================

 When people think about .NET development, they think of C#.
 Sure there are other languages (VB, ASP.NET etc) but .NET and C# are very tightly linked (just drop an .NET assembly in reflector for technical proof).
 If you’re writing a new Windows application (and it’s not a high performant game), chances are you are reading WPF books right now.

-One of the promises of .NET when it was released was “the great language independent” runtime, making all these languages interoperate in joyful blizz.
+One of the promises of .NET when it was released was “the great language independent” runtime, making all these languages interoperate in joyful bliss.
 Technically this still holds, but in practice it’s all about C#.

 F# is still considered a new .NET language, but the fact is that it’s been around since 2007.
-Let me tell you, it’s an absolute gem of a language, and it’s a fully supported in Visual Studio 2010.
+Let me tell you, it’s an absolute gem of a language, and it’s fully supported in Visual Studio 2010.
 F# is however not .NET the same way C# is.
-Drawing from it’s OCaml roots, it doesn’t feels like typical Microsoft technology (it’s just too darn good :) It seems more at home in the open source world – the F# compiler is in fact open source.
+Drawing from its OCaml roots, it doesn’t feel like typical Microsoft technology (it’s just too darn good :) It seems more at home in the open source world – the F# compiler is in fact open source.

 In the recent Microsoft 2011 build conference, where Windows8, WinRT, future of Silverlight, new Visual Studio etc was announced.
 F# wasn’t mentioned in the headlining presentations.
 How much mind-share does F# have internally at Microsoft?